port-labs/terraform-aws-port-exporter/README.md

 ### Variables
-The following variables are the main variable to be configured for this module:
+The following variables can be configured for this module:

 - `stack_name`: The name of the CloudFormation stack.
 - `secret_name`: Required secret name for Port credentials, in case you don't provide your own (custom_port_credentials_secret_arn).